micmro/performance-bookmarklet/README.md

 Snippet to lists all resources from the [Resource Timing API](http://www.w3.org/TR/resource-timing/) with load times (inspired by [this article from Steve Souders](http://www.stevesouders.com/blog/2014/08/21/resource-timing-practical-tips/)), in a table in the console.

-It contain the following data:
+The table contains the following data:
 - name
 - domain
 - fileExtension